 In a city of craft beer, cocktails, and margaritas, whiskey can be an afterthought.
 Often viewed as a mix-in for the old fashioned or fodder for shots, drinking whiskey as God intended can seem outdated.
 But for me, relaxing at the bar with a splash of bourbon or enjoying a cigar with two fingers of single malt is classic.

-To celebrate this spirit, here are six of my favorite places—in alphabetical order—to sip the best whiskey in Austin.
+To celebrate this spirit, here are five of my favorite places—in alphabetical order—to sip the best whiskey in Austin.

 This list is comprised of places to drink whiskey straight.
 No cocktails, no mixers.
 Just brown stuff in a glass splashed however you like it (neat, with water, ice ball, etc).
 The tasting at Vince Young’s Steakhouse was complimentary.
 All opinions are my own.